mainstringargs/alpha-vantage-scraper/README.md

 A Java wrapper to get stock data and stock indicators from the Alpha Vantage API.

+## Credit

+This project started as a fork of https://github.com/patriques82/alphavantage4j which has since been abandoned.
+Their initial work was amazing!

 ## Introduction

 Alpha Vantage delivers a free API for real time financial data and most used finance indicators.
 This library implements a wrapper to the free API provided by Alpha